Fauxtarantula/DeepSea9-autonomous-underwater-team/README.md

 # Seamen-autonomous-underwater-team
 Full AUV experience when we return to monke

-Object detction done with YOLOv5 framework
+Object detection done with YOLOv5 framework
 Install the following dependencies in the requirement.txt

 # AUV